Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 There are following build target types:

 * Executable
-* Library - a build target on which other build targets can depend on and use code from it
+* Library - a build target on which other build targets can depend and use code from it
 * Shared library - in native format, like *dll* or *so*
 * Object file - in native format